psthomas/tabula/README.md

 Try it out [here](https://pstblog.com/vis/tabula.html), or read more about it on my [blog](https://pstblog.com/XXXXXXXXXXXXXXXX/password-manager).

 **Note:** This project is still in the early stages, so it needs more scrutiny before I'd recommend using it.
-If you do, print out a copy of the table so if I change the code in the future, you'll still have a backup.
+If you do, print out a copy of the table so you have a backup if I change the code.

 ![Example Image](example.png)